msteffan/fundamentals/05_chapter/05_lesson.md

   }
 ```

 If you want, you can play around with this code in [this repl.it session](http://repl.it/aOU), which also contains some dummy code to mock up how `cells` might work.
-Try testing each of the different functions with different input values, and see what happens!
+Try testing each of the different functions with different input values, and see what happens.

+Have fun!

 ---